Discover The Uncanny Reasons Why Colour Can DIRECTLY Influence Your Bottom Line!

 Hence, this makes it even more important for eCommerce sites to consider making their sites more accessible for everyone.
 One way to make your website inclusive is by using colours with textured overlay for CTA buttons.
 Trello, the collaboration tool, uses colours and textures for its labels which makes it easily distinguishable to anyone regardless of whether they are colour blind or not.

 There are many tools available that you can use to check how accessible your website is.
 Toptal’s Colour Blind Filter helps to visualise how websites appear for four types of colour blindness.
-You can enter a website URL and check how the page appears to a colour blind person.
+You can enter a website URL and check how the page appears to a colour-blind person.
 This can give an idea of how your website will appear to people that suffer from colour blindness and allow you to modify your site accordingly.
-If your brand’s colour theme does not allow you to modify the shades, take help of text or symbols to guide users.
+If your brand’s colour theme does not allow you to modify the shades, take the help of text or symbols to guide users.
 But remember that the text should always be clearly readable and not blend into the background.
 Similarly, links can be underlined or bolded to help people identify them more easily.

 Using the right colours and design for an eCommerce website is important to increase conversions.
-Users generally rely on good, high-quality images and easy navigation when it comes to buying products online and using the right colours add immensely to making that user experience positive.
+Users generally rely on good, high-quality images and easy navigation when it comes to buying products online and using the right colours adds immensely to making that user experience positive.

 If you are looking for help with creating an attractive e-commerce website that provides a premium user experience your target audience can’t stay away from whilst most importantly, growing your revenue and profits then contact WEBO Digital for a chat today!

 - Marketing Strategy